mdn/content/files/en-us/web/javascript/reference/regular_expressions/lookahead_assertion/index.md

 A regular expression generally matches from left to right.
 This is why lookahead and [lookbehind](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Lookbehind_assertion) assertions are called as such — lookahead asserts what's on the right, and lookbehind asserts what's on the left.

-In order for a `(?=pattern)` assertion to succeed, the `pattern` must match at the current position, but the current position is not advanced before matching the subsequent input.
+In order for a `(?=pattern)` assertion to succeed, the `pattern` must match the text after the current position, but the current position is not changed.
 The `(?!pattern)` form negates the assertion — it succeeds if the `pattern` does not match at the current position.

 The `pattern` can contain [capturing groups](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Capturing_group).
 See the capturing groups page for more information on the behavior in this case.